NDIS Registered Orthotist

 - Orthotic devices for the body

-If you would like to know if Orthotics Plus is right for you, please phone us to describe your situation.
+If you would like to know if Orthotics Plus is right for you, please contact us to describe your situation.

 Our experienced clinicians see NDIS patients of all varieties and have experience navigating the often complex world of NDIS.

 Our staff are patient, friendly, welcoming and take your personal goals into account, be it running a marathon or aiming to be more independent.

 Our rooms are modern, clean and comfortable with wheelchair accessibility and convenient parking off-street.